pdwomoh/Philip-Dwomoh-DSL-Project/README.md

 ### Conclusion

-This project explored the potential of ArcGIS Insight in identifying Niagara food desert Neighbourhoods. findings of the studies revealed that neighbourhoods deemed as food deserts within 5 km were
+This project explored the potential of ArcGIS Insight in identifying Niagara food desert Neighbourhoods.
+Findings of the studies revealed that neighbourhoods deemed as food deserts within 5 km were Caistor, Wainfleet, Gainsborough, Bethel/Gasline/Sherkston and Stevensville.